williamcanin/chameleon-jek/README.md

 ###Or

 You can do all automatic, doing downloaded the script "setup.sh" and running it, see:
-> Make sure that the "Curl" is installed.
+> Note: Make sure that the "Curl" is installed, or use wget.
 ```
 $ curl -O https://raw.githubusercontent.com/williamcanin/chameleon-theme-jekyll/master/setup.sh
 $ chmod +x setup.sh